Pineapple ginger mojito with ginger syrup, fresh mint and spicy ginger is the perfect summer drink.

 I always try to connect my little "stories" with the recipe I'm sharing.
 I tried to do the opposite once and it backfired on me, so since I always just talked about the recipe and what I liked about it and how to prepare it, etc.

 As I have delved more into cooking, blogging and sharing recipes, I am beginning to realize how much I want to appreciate different cuisines and learn more about them.
-I often get bored with pedestrian recipes and the standard staples and know that my pallet and mind craves something richer and deeper.

 So what inspires me?
 Colors, textures and flavors.
 Different experiences.
 Challenges.
 Walking into a store where I am the only English speaking person.
 Reading ingredients that I can't understand.
 Trying something for the 1st time.
 Recreating a dish based of flavor-memory.